+Who should get tested for the mutation?
 If you are concerned about your risk of carrying a BRCA mutation, you should see a genetic counsellor.
 Genetic counsellors are professionals qualified at the Masters Degree level who are trained to assess how likely it is that a genetic cancer syndrome will be present in an individual or family.

 Genetic testing is only justified in people who are considered to be at moderate to high-risk of having an inherited cancer syndrome.
 We look at your family medical history to determine risk.
 Some of the following characteristics are usually present in moderate to high-risk cancer families: